tannerjt/geobuf-example/readme.md

 ## Example GeoBuf

-This example uses [mapbox/geobuf](https://github.com/mapbox/geobuf), a compact binary encoding for geographic data to server and consume GeoJSON data in [protocol buffers](https://developers.google.com/protocol-buffers/).
+This example uses [mapbox/geobuf](https://github.com/mapbox/geobuf), a compact binary encoding for geographic data to serve and consume GeoJSON data in [protocol buffers](https://developers.google.com/protocol-buffers/).

 The purpose of this example is to illustrate how large datasets can be efficiently compacted and served over HTTP.